spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-display-product-groups-by-color-on-the-storefront.md

 /**
  * This file is part of the Spryker Commerce OS.
- * For full license information, please view the LICENSE file that was distributed with this source code.
+ * For full license information, view the LICENSE file that was distributed with this source code.
  */

 namespace Pyz\Zed\DataImport\Business\Model\ProductAbstract;